nwaughachukwuma/seewav/README.md

   -T TIME, --time TIME  Amount of audio shown at once on a frame.
   -S SPEED, --speed SPEED
                         Higher values means faster transitions between frames.
+  --size WxH            Output video dimension (e.g. 480x300).
+Overrides
+                        -W/-H when provided.
   -W WIDTH, --width WIDTH
-                        width in pixels of the animation -H HEIGHT, --height HEIGHT
+                        Width in pixels of the animation (default: 480) -H HEIGHT, --height HEIGHT
-                        height in pixels of the animation -s SEEK, --seek SEEK  Seek to time in seconds in video.
+                        Height in pixels of the animation (default: 300) -s SEEK, --seek SEEK  Seek to time in seconds in video.
   -d DURATION, --duration DURATION
                         Duration in seconds from seek time.